 Why we collect and use your information

-- It's necessary for us to meet our legal or regulatory obligations e.g. to send you Annual Statements, tell you about changes to Terms and Conditions or for the detection and prevention of fraud
+- It’s necessary for us to meet our legal or regulatory obligations e.g. to send you important information including any changes to a product’s or app’s legal Terms and Conditions or for the detection and prevention of fraud

-- ·- to deliver appropriate information and guidance (including educational content and updates) so you are aware of further options available to you to support a better outcome from your product or investment with 1825;
+- deliver appropriate information and guidance so you are aware of the options that will help you get the best outcome from your product or investment

-Where the processing is in our legitimate interests or those of a third party, we will always conduct an assessment to ensure that this use of your personal information is not excessive or unnecessary or otherwise more intrusive than it needs to be.
+Where the processing is in our legitimate interests, we will always conduct an assessment to ensure that this use of your personal information is not excessive or unnecessary or otherwise more intrusive than it needs to be.

-If you do not wish us to collect and use your personal information in these ways, it may mean that we will be unable to provide you with our services.
+Note - If you do not wish us to collect and use your personal information in these ways, it may mean that we will be unable to provide you with some of our services

 Where your information is processed